dlbewley/demo-metallb/metallb/instance/bgp/README.md

 * Define an IP [address pool](ipaddresspool.yaml).
 In my case I'm using 192.168.179.224/29 but we'll pretend it's all of 192.168.179.0/24.

 >[!NOTE]
 > This IP range is not in use on my nodes or anywhere in my network.
 I just made it up.
 BGP runs on TCP port 179 so I chose that for the third octet.
+This range must NOT be within your machine network.

 ```yaml
 apiVersion: metallb.io/v1beta1